Fallow Deer

 Fallow Deer Quick Facts

-Fallow deer can have a variety of coat colors, from white to dark brown, and are famous for their leaping ability.
+Fallow deer can have a variety of coat colours, from white to dark brown, and are famous for their leaping ability.

 Lifespan